aalzanki/PullToAnimate/README.md

 ###Let's Animate Everything

-To bring everything together nicely, replace your `scrollViewDidScroll` method to look like the following:
+To bring everything together nicely, replace your `scrollViewDidScroll` method to make it look like the following:

 	override func scrollViewDidScroll(scrollView: UIScrollView) {
         let y = scrollView.contentOffset.y